matityaho/PacmanWebsite/README.md

 This game graphics was made using Canvas tag in HTML.

-### Added functionalities:
-* Diffrent types of ghosts with diffrent capabilities and color.
-* Clock- when pacman eats the clock it gets you extra 20 seconds in time.

 *Recommend to play with a screen resolution of 1366X768.

 ### Play PACMAN on the website: https://vaitz.github.io/PacmanWebsite/